robcarver17/skipperman/docs/list_of_users_help.md

 Note: A volunteer can be associated with more than one user.
 This can be useful if you want to set up a backup admin account.

+Note: You can't change the group if a user is the only admin user.

 ## Delete a user

 You can also delete a user by selecting the delete button next to their name.
-Remember it is strongly advised that you have at least one admin account - if you delete the only admin account the system will warn you.

 Do not delete the account you are currently logged into - you will immediately lose access and unless you have another admin account you will be locked out.

+You can't delete a user if they are the only admin user.

 # I am locked out of my admin account(s)